 The hemorrhages are thought to occur when cerebral capillaries and small veins are occluded by sequestered Plasmodium-infected erythrocytes.
 Hence, this pathological process may lead to areas of infarction.

-Imaging features on its own are often nonspecific correlation with travel history or exposure in an endemic area is mandatory 7.
+Imaging features on its own are often non-specific and correlation with travel history or exposure in an endemic area is mandatory 7.
 Most published articles are based on case reports and small case series.

 The most common findings are related to ischemia involving: deep white matter, cortex, basal ganglia, thalami and cerebellum.
 These areas of ischemia can be hemorrhagic 6.

-CT findings do not appear to not correlate with the degree of parasitaemia and can sometimes be normal 1.
+CT findings do not appear to correlate with the degree of parasitemia and can sometimes be normal 1.
 However, reported features include 1: